Mohitbhavsar707/Mohitbhavsar707/README.md

 -->

 ## 🔭 About me:
-#### I’m currently working as a Full Stack Developer for Studica Limited.
+#### I’m currently studying Systems Design Engineering at the University of Waterloo!

 ## 🌱 Past Work Experience:
 - **Fullstack Developer** @ Studica Limited